-Significant assumptions made by management about the future could result in material adjustment to the carrying amounts of assets and liabilities, in the event that actual results differ from assumptions made, relate to, but are not limited to, the following:
+Significant assumptions made by management about the future could result in material adjustments to the carrying amounts of assets and liabilities, in the event that actual results differ from assumptions made, relate to, but are not limited to, the following:

 - The Company uses the asset and liability method in accounting for deferred income taxes.
 Under this method, deferred income taxes are recognized for the estimated future income tax liabilities.
 In preparing these estimates, management is required to interpret substantially enacted legislation as well as economic and business conditions along with management's tax and corporate plans which may impact taxable income in future periods.
 Deferred income tax assets are recognized only to the extent that it is probable that future taxable income will be available against which the temporary differences can be utilized. - Management determines the fair value of warrants and stock options using the Black-Scholes option pricing model.
 The estimate of share-based compensation and warrants require the selection of an appropriate valuation model and consideration of the inputs necessary for the model chosen.
 The Company has made estimates of the volatility of its own shares, the probable life of options and warrants granted, interest rates, and the time of exercise of those options and warrants. - Provision (included in accounts payable and accrued liabilities): Management estimates the probability each year for the likelihood of the provision.
-Changes to the probability can affect the carrying value of the provision. - Convertible instruments: Convertible debentures are compound financial instruments which are accounted for separately by their components: liabilities, equity and warrants.
-The identification of convertible debenture components is based on interpretations of the substance of the contractual arrangement and therefore requires judgment by management.
-The separation of components affect the initial recognition of the convertible debenture at issuance and the subsequent recognition of interest or liability component.
-The determination of the fair value of the liability is also based on a number of assumptions including contractual future cash flows, discount rates, and presence of liabilities.
-The fair value of the equity component (conversion option or warrant feature) is determined at the time of issue as the difference between the face value of the convertible debentures and the fair value of the liability component.
-Changes in the input assumptions can materially affect the fair value estimates and the Company's classification between debt and equity components. - ARO has been determined based on the estimated settlement amounts.
+Changes to the probability can affect the carrying value of the provision. - ARO has been determined based on the estimated settlement amounts.
 Assumptions, based on the current economic environment, have been made which management believes are a reasonable basis upon which to estimate the future liability.
 These estimates take into account any material changes to the assumptions.
 Estimates are reviewed quarterly and are based on current regulatory requirements.
 Significant changes in estimates of contamination, restoration standards and techniques will result in changes to liability on a quarterly basis.
-Actual rehabilitation costs will ultimately depend on the settlement amount for actual rehabilitation costs which will reflect the market condition at the time of costs are incurred.
-The final cost may be higher or lower than the currently recognized rehabilitation provisions.
+Actual rehabilitation costs will ultimately depend on the settlement amount for actual rehabilitation costs which will reflect the market condition at the time costs are incurred.
+The final cost may be higher or lower than the currently recognized rehabilitation provision.

-(s) Significant accounting judgments and estimates (continued)
+(r) Significant accounting judgments and estimates (continued)